whitneyburton/portfolios/students/1801-front/megan-kaiser/megan-kaiser.md

 ## B: Individual Work & Projects

-The personal projects I did this mod were I focused on personal learning.
-And doing it different than the prevoius mod.
+The personal projects I did this mod I focused on personal learning and doing it different than the prevoius mod.

 #### Number Guesser